iaarkz/iaarkz/README.md

 </div>

 ## More About Me
-<p align="left">I'm a bachelor in psychology and a mobile developer focusing on Swift, as it was a passion for me when I was younger.
-I want to use what I've learned while I was Psychology major to make the web and apps more inclusive, accessible and for everyone, so we can have a significant and positive impact on people's lives through technology.
-I also learned a bit of UX Design and I can work with Photoshop, Figma, Premiere and After Effects.</p>
+<p align="left">I'm a bachelor's in psychology and am a mobile developer focusing on Swift, as it was a passion for me when I was younger.
+I want to use what I've learned while I was a Psychology major to make the web and mobile apps more inclusive, and accessible for everyone so that we can make a significant and positive impact on people's lives through technology.
+I also learned a bit of UX Design and can work with Photoshop, Figma, Premiere, and After Effects.</p>

 ## Languages and Tools